 Paul Castellano was born on June 26, 1915, in Brooklyn, New York.
 "Big Paul" left school in the eighth grade to work at his father's butcher shop and run numbers.
 Castellano earned a reputation for never talking about his associations, even at the cost of serving time.
-He was gunned down in a move by John Gotti's men to usurp power on December 16, 1985.
+On December 16, 1985, he was gunned down outside a New York City restaurant in a move by John Gotti's men to usurp power.

 Gangster and racketeer Constantino Paul Castellano was born on June 26, 1915, in Brooklyn, New York.
 The youngest son of Sicilian immigrants, "Big Paul" dropped out of school in eighth grade to cut meat in his father's butcher shop and help him run numbers for mob-controlled bookies.

 Castellano's early exposure to the underworld led to more frequent and more serious crimes.
 He spent three months in federal prison in 1934 after being arrested for armed robbery, never revealing the names of two friends who were also involved.
 His unwillingness to work with the police earned him street credibility among thugs in the neighborhood.

 In 1937, Castellano married the sister-in-law of mafia king Carlo Gambino, Nina Manno.
 For the next several years Castellano was involved in gambling and bootlegging, but otherwise kept a relatively low profile.
 Nearly two decades later, he was called before a grand jury to testify about his connections to organized crime.
 He refused to say a word and was sentenced to five years in prison for contempt of court.
 He only served seven months before being released, earning a reputation for bulletproof loyalty.